wangchengww/Tillandsia-compgenomics/7. Rna-seq experiment 6 timepoints/README.md

 # Mapping full dataset

-All 72 samples were then mapped to the T. fasciculata genome with the same script as above.
+All 72 samples were then mapped to the *T. fasciculata* genome with the same script as above.
 General mapping stats were obtained with MultiQC and also with the script above.
 Further assessment can be found in `Assessment_mapping_bias.R`

 # Obtaining counts per gene

 Counts per gene were computed using featureCounts with the bash script `counts.sh`.
+The summary file was then transposed using datamash: `datamash transpose < counts.Tfas_Tlei_6_timepoints.txt.summary > transposed_file`
+I also computed the number of genes per sample with 0 counts:

+	for i in {7..79}; do
+	 cut -f $i counts.Tfas_Tlei_6_timepoints.txt | grep -c -w 0
+	done

+Generally, about 72 % - 78 % of alignments were assinged to a gene.
+15 % - 20 % could not be aligned due to multiple mapping, 5 % - 7 % due to being outside any gene.
+25 % - 30 % of the genes did not have any alignments per sample.